 Everyone needs a vacuum cleaner, be it an upright, canister, cordless, or corded stick vacuum.
-Whether you have kids or pets – or even if you don’t – homes get dirty, and they need to be cleaned.
+Whether you have kids or pets – or even if you don’t – homes get dirty, and they need to be cleaned often.
 But with so many types, brands, and models of vacuums to choose from, how do you know which one to get?
 From portable to commercial, bagged to bagless, and push to robotic, there’s a lot to consider.
 A vacuum is usually an investment.

 Corded stick vacuums enable you to vacuum areas you might otherwise not be able to get to, and they’re easy to transport and store.
 A stick vacuum typically uses a dustbin, as opposed to a bag, and are lighter in weight than the standard upright or canister vacuums.